-- 9.4.1.1 A physical examination of the groin will occur within four weeks of the anticipated date of LN biopsy. - 9.4.1.2 No aspirin, NSAIDs, Plavix, Coumadin, or other blood thinners for 5 days before the procedure. - 9.4.1.3 Biopsies should be conducted in the morning to allow for ample sampleday processing of fresh samples and because subjects will be fasting. - 9.4.1.4 Subjects may need to fast for at least 8 hours overnight if specified in the protocol (water is allowed).

-9.4.2 Procedure description

-- 9.4.2.1 No intravenous line is required. - 9.4.2.2 A general medical evaluation including determination of blood pressure, temperature, and heart rate will be determined prior to the start of procedure. - 9.4.2.3 The biopsy will be done under local anesthesia by an experienced surgeon. - 9.4.2.4 First, the groin area will be cleaned with an antiseptic solution.
-Local anesthetics (Lidocaine) will be injected to numb the area.
-An incision between 1 and 3 inches will be made.
-The number of LN to be biopsied must be defined in the protocol.
-The surgeon will close the wound with dissolvable stitches, and then steristrips will be placed over the wound.
-These steristrips should remain in place until they fall off on their own, which usually takes 1-2 weeks (instruct subjects not to try to peel them off). - 9.4.2.5 Place biopsy pieces into relevant media within 10 minutes of extraction (see below).
+- 9.4 Tissue Biopsy Procedure - 9.4.1 Pre-sampling procedures - 9.4.1.1 A physical examination of the area to be biopsied will occur within four weeks of the anticipated date of biopsy. - 9.4.1.2 No aspirin, NSAIDs, Plavix, Coumadin, or other blood thinners for 5 days before the procedure (refer to the Note in 9.3.2). - 9.4.1.3 Biopsies should be conducted in the morning to allow for same-day sample processing and shipping of fresh samples. - 9.4.1.4 Check protocol to determine if fasting is required. - 9.4.2 Procedure description - 9.4.2.1 No intravenous line is required. - 9.4.2.2 A general medical evaluation including determination of blood pressure, temperature, and heart rate will be determined prior to the start of procedure. - 9.4.2.3 The biopsy will be done under local anesthesia by an experienced provider. - 9.4.2.4 First, the biopsy area will be cleaned with an antiseptic solution of the surgeon's choosing.
+Local anesthesia will be used to numb the area prior to the biopsy.
+The surgeon/provider performing the procedure will close the wound with material of their choosing; this may include dissolvable or non-dissolvable sutures, Steristrips and/or Dermabond.
+If needed, sutures will be removed in follow-up by the site or surgeon, depending upon local preference.
+Steristrips should remain in place until they fall off on their own, which usually takes 1-2 weeks (instruct participants not to try to peel them off).

-9.4.3 Post-sampling procedures

-- 9.4.3.1 No aspirin, NSAIDs, Plavix, Coumadin, or other blood thinners for 5 days after the procedure. - 9.4.3.2 At the completion of the procedure, subjects will remain for a length of time to be determined by the physician performing the biopsy and will be monitored for bleeding and stable vital signs prior to discharge. - 9.4.3.3 Subjects will be asked to refrain from strenuous activity until the following morning (no exercise, no lifting of heavy objects).
-Subjects should also wear loose fitting clothes and may consider bringing a pillow or something soft to cushion the lap belt portion of the seat belt from the incision site if they are driving.
+- 9.4.2.5 Place biopsy pieces into relevant media within 10 minutes of extraction (see below). - 9.4.3 Post-sampling procedures - 9.4.3.1 No aspirin, NSAIDs, Plavix, Coumadin, or other blood thinners for 5 days after the procedure (refer to the Note in 9.3.2). - 9.4.3.2 At the completion of the procedure, participants will remain for a length of time to be determined by the clinician performing the biopsy and will be monitored for bleeding and stable vital signs prior to discharge. - 9.4.3.3 The clinician performing the procedure will discuss restrictions for postprocedure activities with the participant and provide a list of the restrictions in writing. - 9.4.3.4 Within 7 days after the biopsy, participants will return to the clinic to have a brief examination and be assessed for pain, drainage from the wound, discomfort or other complications.
+Participants should be instructed to notify the study team if any issues of concern regarding the wound arise prior to their scheduled wound check.